 If any headstone or memorial or any inscription to be placed on same is determined by the City to be offensive, the City shall have the right to remove the offensive or improper object(s).

-White Rose Cemetery Hours are 6 a.m. to 9 p.m.
+White Rose Cemetery grounds hours are 6 a.m. to 9 p.m.

 The City shall take rational precaution to protect owners, within the Cemetery, from loss or damages from causes beyond its reasonable control, and especially, from damages caused by the elements, an act of God, common enemy, thieves, vandals, strikers, malicious mischief-makers, explosions, unavoidable accidents, invasions, insurrections, riot or order of any military or civil authority, whether the damage be direct or collateral other than as herein provided.
 The City shall appoint a representative for the purpose of maintaining the Cemetery, for openings and closings of all gravesites, for Mausoleum care, and enforcing rules and regulations.
 Any person found on the grounds after dark will be considered a trespasser.
 All applicable City, State and Federal laws shall be observed and enforced.